berbenzuel/berbenzuel/README.md

 Hello!

-I am Nik Žukov! :18 years old student of IT high scool where I have learnt C#, HTML/CSS, JS/TS, SQL/MYSQL, ASP.NET.. idk I have slept :)
+I am Nik Žukov! :18 years old student of IT high scool where I have learnt C#, HTML/CSS, JS/TS, SQL/MYSQL and ASP.NET.

+In my free time, I code in rust, and c++.
 Now, I am working on a file explorer written in Rust and Slint.

 I'm a musician too btw.